Ries1ing/-CameraComponent/README.md

 - Tensorflow/PyTorch
 - Software engineering principles

 Software engineering principles may appear to be a strange addition to this list - (anecdotally) many data scientists do not focus on this area all too much.
 As I do not have a computer science background, when I compare my knowledge of coding principles to people that do, I often feel like my knowledge is lacklustre.
-As well as this, personally, I spend much of my ti
+As well as this, personally, I spend much of my time coding.
+Therefore, I bel